- How exogenous ketones fit in ketosis

 Until then, here’s what the science supports as of publishing this guide:

-Researchers in one study wanted to see if exogenous ketones could help people reach nutritional ketosis faster and alleviate symptoms of the keto flu.
+Researchers in a 2018 study wanted to see if exogenous ketones could help people reach nutritional ketosis faster and alleviate symptoms of the keto flu.

-And higher ketone concentrations mean your body may be further into ketosis, which means you may notice fewer keto flu symptoms during your transition too.
+And higher ketone concentrations mean your body may be further into ketosis, which means you may notice side-effects during your initial keto transition too.

 While exogenous ketones can boost your ketone production, they also help tackle this next issue.

-#2: They Can Reduce Oxidative Stress & Improve Neuron Energy
+#2: May Reduce Oxidative Stress and Improve Neuronal Function

-Researchers discovered exogenous ketone supplements, both ketone esters and ketone salts (which you can learn more about here), increased the level of floating ketones in study participants’ blood[*] .
+Researchers in a 2017 study discovered exogenous ketone supplements, both ketone esters and ketone salts (which you can learn more about here), increased the level of circulating ketones in study participants’ blood[*].

 And that wasn’t all they found.

-Their results proved exogenous ketones can help lower blood sugar levels without the side effect of interfering with a person’s own insulin secretion.
+Their results suggested that exogenous ketones can help lower blood sugar levels without the side effect of interfering with insulin secretion.

 This is excellent news for people using a ketogenic diet to lower high blood sugar levels, such as those with type 2 diabetes.

-But having higher blood ketone levels isn’t the only goal here; it’s what happens as a result of this, which I’ll dive into next.
+But having higher blood ketone levels isn’t the only goal here; it’s what happens as a result of this.

-Scientists from another study explored how ketone ester drinks, or exogenous ketones, affected people’s appetites and hunger levels[*].
+Scientists from another study published in 2018 in the journal Obesity explored how ketone ester drinks, or exogenous ketones, affected people’s appetites and hunger levels[*].

 What they found is that, after an hour of consuming exogenous ketones, study participants’ blood ketone levels went from about 0.2 to 3.3 mM

-On top of this increase also came lower levels of ghrelin, a hunger hormone that stimulates appetite.
+Along with this increase came lower levels of ghrelin, a hunger hormone that stimulates appetite.

-Because of this change, participants reported feeling satiated instead of hungry 1.5 hours after consuming exogenous ketones compared to those in the dextrose-based drink group.
+Because of this change, participants reported feeling satisfied instead of hungry 1.5 hours after consuming exogenous ketones compared to those in the dextrose-based drink group.

 Another big finding here is that glucagon-like peptide (GLP-1) and peptide tyrosine (PYY) both remained significantly lower for 2-4 hours after the exogenous ketone consumption.

-GLP-1 is a hormone that stimulates insulin secretion.
-PYY is an amino acid that binds to important receptors in your brain which send the signal that you’re full after eating.
+GLP-1 is a peptide hormone that stimulates insulin secretion.
+PYY is a peptide hormone that binds to receptors in your brain to send the signal that you’re full after eating.

-So exogenous ketones helped people lose weight because it reduced how hungry they felt and how much they actually needed to eat, showing this goes beyond just an increase in blood ketone levels.
+So, exogenous ketones could potentially help people lose weight because they reduce hunger and food intake, showing this goes beyond just an increase in blood ketone levels.

-#5: Fat Oxidation is Also Not Hindered in Athletes
+#5: Fat Oxidation is Not Diminished in Athletes

-When experts wanted to see if exogenous ketones affected fat oxidation in male cyclists, they learned that as long as participants were completing a steady-state exercise, fat burning was greater in the ketone group compared to the control group[*].
+When researchers in a 2017 study tested whether exogenous ketones affected fat oxidation in male cyclists, they learned that as long as participants were completing a steady-state exercise, fat-burning was greater in the ketone group compared to the control group[*].

-Unfortunately, this was not the case with high intensity exercises.
+However, this was not the case with high-intensity exercises.

 Exogenous ketones are better for long-lasting energy so you can power through steady-state sessions.

-This is why it’s so important to understand what exogenous ketones can and cannot help you accomplish.
+This is why it’s important to understand what exogenous ketones can and cannot help you accomplish.

-If you’re worried taking exogenous ketones may stop your fat loss efforts, your focus should be on understanding when to take them so you don’t inadvertently gain weight.
+If you’re worried taking exogenous ketones may stop your fat loss efforts, your focus should be on understanding when to take them.

 But first, you should know ketone supplements like exogenous ketones will not immediately trigger weight loss.